 Until I passed the open door and climbed the stair’s first flight,

-And heard an Arab play the oud and sing sweetly to the night.
+And heard an Arab play the oud who sang sweetly to the night.

 They lived in tiny, dirty rooms but now they did not care,

-A lonely, stalking, city cat that searched for all the dead.
+A lonely, stalking, city cat that sniffed the lonely dead.